Remove the Bubble Wrap:

 Sandseter, E., L. E. O. Kennair.
 2011.
 “Children’s Risky Play from an Evolutionary Perspective: The Anti-Phobic Effects of Thrilling Experiences.”
 Evolutionary Psychology 9 (2): 257–284.
 Retrieved from http://www.epjournal.net/ articles/ children’s-risky-play-from-an-evolutionary-perspective-the-anti-phobic-effects-of-thrilling-experiences/getpdf. php?file=EP092572842.pdf.

 Tierney, J. 2011.
 “Can a Playground Be Too Safe?”
 New York Times, July 18. http://www.nytimes.com/2011/07/19/ science/19tierney.html?_r=0.

-Angela Hanscom is a pediatric occupational therapist and the founder of TimberNook, an internationally recognized program in the United States and New Zealand.
+Angela Hanscom is a pediatric occupational therapist and the founder of TimberNook, an internationally recognized program in the United States, Canada, United Kingdom, and Australia.
 Angela has been featured on the Children & Nature Network, Huffington Post, MindShift, Babble.com, NPR’s Education blog, the DIY Network, The Jerusalem Post, Times of India, Johnson & Johnson TEDx Talks, and is a frequent contributor to the Washington Post Answer Sheet.